Noeline Taurua: Coaching career

 In 2019, Taurua coached the Silver Ferns to a 52–51 win over the Australian Diamonds in the Netball World Cup in Liverpool, a competition the team hadn't won since 2003.
 Taurua then coached the team to win the 2021 Constellation Cup, ending a nine year drought.

 In February 2021, Taurua confirmed that she would coach the Silver Ferns until 2023.

 The team won a Bronze medal at the 2022 Commonwealth Games in Birmingham.

-Despite a disappointing 2023 Netball World Cup with the Silver Ferns finishing fourth, their worst ever in history, Tarurua's coaching was still held in high regard and her contract was extended until January 2024.
+Despite a disappointing 2023 Netball World Cup with the Silver Ferns finishing fourth, their worst ever in history, Taurua's coaching was still held in high regard and her contract was extended until January 2024.
 The Silver Ferns coach role was opened to applicants in January 2024 in which Taurua confirmed she would be reapplying for the next four year cycle.
 Taurua was retained as the Silver Ferns coach in April 2024, although only contracted until 2026 she expressed an interest to continue until the 2027 Netball World Cup.
 Success followed Taurua again when she coached the Silver Ferns to win the 2024 Constellation Cup to a 3–1 victory over the Australian Diamonds.

 Taurua is known for her strict fitness criteria for any Silver Fern trialists and players.

 On 10 September 2025, Netball New Zealand suspended Taurua as coach of the Silver Ferns amidst concerns about her management and alleged bullying.
 Following failed negotiations between Taurua and Netball New Zealand, the sporting body sidelined Taurua for the rest of the 2025 season.
 After negotiations, Netball New Zealand reinstated Taurua as the Silver Ferns' coach on 25 October, effective late 2025.